CatalinTiseanu/heavy-duty-group-by/README.md

 `[(1, [3, 2]), (4, [1, 4]), (1, [100])]`

 Now assume the above stream could have billions of (key, value) pairs :)
+In case the output doesn't fit in memory, it should be stored on disk and gracefully deleted once the whole iterator has beene exhausted.

 The requirements were:
 * Function should work even if the total size of the input exceeds the size of the memory.
 (I assumed constant key and value size)
 * Performance should degrade gracefully as the problem size varies.
 (If the input can fit easily into memory, don't use disk)
 * Algorithm should not exceed O(N log N) average case performance for N input key-value pairs
-* Code shoudl be thread-safe
+* Code should be thread-safe

 ## Algorithm